AdamKuziemski/cpp-playground/dice_rolls/readme.md

 ### And for the cheats...

 There are a few different types of cheats you can use to load your dice.
 There's a basic cheat class called **DiceCheater** (duh) inheriting from **UncappedDice** that provides a base for every cheat.
 It contains a `shared_ptr` to the Dice you want to load.
-This means you can "stack" cheats on top of each other to achieve different distribution of possible results.
+This means you can "stack" cheats on top of each other like decorators to achieve different distribution of possible results.
 Cool, huh?

 * **HigherRollCheater** rolls a dice twice and returns the higher of results.
 * **LowerRollCheater** rolls a dice twice and returns the lower of results.